openshift/enhancements/enhancements/kubelet/virtualization-higher-workload-density.md

 ## Motivation

-Today, OpenShift Virtualization is reserving memory (`requests.memory`) according to the needs of the virtual machine itself.
+Today, OpenShift Virtualization is reserving memory (`requests.memory`) according to the needs of the virtual machine and it's infrastructure (the VM related pod).
 However, usually an application within the virtual machine does not utilize _all_ the memory _all_ the time.
 Instead, only _sometimes_ there are memory spikes within the virtual machine.
+And usually this is also true for the infrastucture part (the pod) of a VM:
+Not all the memory is used all the time.
+Because of this assumption, in the following we are not differentiating between the guest of a VM and the infrastructure of a VM, instead we are just speaking colectively of a VM.

-Extrapolating this behavior to all virtual machines on a given node leads to the observation that _most often_ there is no memory pressure and a low memory utilization.
+Now - Extrapolating this behavior from one to all virtual machines on a given node leads to the observation that _on average_ there is no memory ressure and often a rather low memory utilization - despite the fact that much memory has been reserved.
-Underutilized hardware resources are a cost factor to end-users.
+Reserved but underutilized hardware resources - like memory in this case - are a cost factor to cluster owners.

-This proposal is about increasing the workload - virtual machine - density per node, in order to increase the memory utilization, in order to reduce the cost per virtual machine.
+This proposal is about increasing the virtual machine density and thus memory utilization per node, in order to reduce the cost per virtual machine.

 > [!NOTE]
 > CPU resources are already over-committed in OpenShift today, thus the